 CSG’s Women in Science

-11 February 2021 by CSG
+10 February 2022 by CSG

-Worldwide it is estimated that only 12% of the STEM workforce consist of women and about 30% of girls and women choose to study a STEM-subject when they go into higher education.
+Worldwide it is estimated that only 12% of the STEM workforce consist of women.
+Furthermore, only about 30% of girls and women choose to study a STEM-subjects when they go into higher education.

 On a national level, the issue unfortunately persists.
 According to UCAS, women consisted of only 26% of all graduates who earned a degree in one of the core STEM subjects in both 2018 and 2019.
 Furthermore, of all people who have a STEM-job in the UK only 24% identified as women.

-Treatment Director Jen Cartmell, who has a degree in Environmental Chemistry, says, “we are proud to have a diverse workforce at CSG, with a number of women in managerial and science roles, and we are constantly looking for talent that can join the team.
+“We are proud to have a diverse workforce at CSG, with a number of women in managerial and science roles.
+We are constantly looking for talent that can join the team.
 CSG is an Equal Opportunities company and we take our responsibility to eliminate gender inequality in the workforce very seriously.”

-“He was engaging and passionate about science and went beyond the curriculum giving real-world examples of how science is fundamental in day-to-day life.
-I realised that without past scientific discoveries we would not be where we are today and I knew I wanted to know more, which is why I decided to study Chemistry at University”.
+“He was engaging and passionate about science.
+He went beyond the curriculum giving real-world examples of how science is fundamental in day-to-day life.
+I realised that without past scientific discoveries we would not be where we are today.
+I knew I wanted to know more, which is why I decided to study Chemistry at University”.

 “There is so much to learn – science is solving problems and finding answers.
 It is so diverse and exciting and links into so many different parts of life.
 There are unlimited career paths and opportunities you could follow.”

-For mobile chemist Rosalyn Dines the choice of becoming a scientist was obvious – she enjoyed science in school and after some work experience in various medical, laboratory and care settings doing various science-related tasks she knew she would not like a being sat behind a desk
+For mobile chemist Rosalyn Dines the choice of becoming a scientist was obvious.
+She enjoyed science in school and after some work experience in various medical, laboratory and care settings doing various science-related tasks she knew she would not like a being sat behind a desk